James L. Conger: Biography

 Conger was born in Trenton, New Jersey, and moved with his parents to New York in 1809.
 They settled in Canandaigua, New York, where he attended the district schools and studied medicine at Canandaigua Academy.

 In 1822, Conger moved to Lancaster, Ohio, where he taught school for several years and studied law.
 He was admitted to the bar in 1825 and commenced practice in Lancaster.
 He soon moved to Cleveland, Ohio, and continued the practice of law from 1826 to 1836.
 Then he moved to Macomb County, Michigan, and laid out the town of Belvidere, Michigan, which was destroyed by flood in 1837.
 This was at the mouth of the Clinton River in what is today Harrison Township, Michigan.
 He soon moved to Mount Clemens, where he was engaged in banking and mercantile endeavors.

 Congress

 In 1850, Conger was elected as a Whig from Michigan's 3rd congressional district to the 32nd United States Congress, serving from March 4, 1851 to March 3, 1853.
 He declined to be a candidate for renomination in 1852 and resumed his former business pursuits.

 Retirement and death

 Owing to ill health, James L. Conger retired from active business pursuits.

 He died in St. Clair, Michigan, and was interred in Green Lawn Cemetery in Columbus, Ohio.

+Family

+Conger's brothers were Thomas Conger, who served as a police judge in Sacramento, California, and David L. Conger, a Wisconsin State Legislator.
+Thomas's son Charles C. Conger became a California State Senator, and his daughter Hannah Cornelia Conger married future U.S. Senator John P. Jones.